 Considering how important charitable giving is to most people – Philanthropy Roundtable notes that 60% of Americans give to charity, and a recent Bank of America study pointed out that the number jumps to 90% for high-net-worth individuals – you can make yourself even more valuable to your clients if you help them give more efficiently and effectively.

-The year-end scramble
+The giving season scramble

 Calling end-of-year donations a rush is an understatement.
 Nonprofit Source reports that each year, roughly 30% of all charitable giving for the year occurs in December, and 10% of annual donations come in the last three days of the year.